-Established in 1974, the Office for Equal Opportunity resides in the Office of the president and CEO of Rush University Medical Center in Chicago, Illinois, to whom the associate vice president for equal opportunity reports.
+Established in 1974, the Office for Equal Opportunity resides in the Office of Government Affairs, which is led by Terry Peterson, VP of Corporate and External Affairs.
 The responsibilities of the Office for Equal Opportunity include:

-- Development and implementation of equal opportunity and affirmative action programs, policies and procedures on harassment, programs related to the Americans With Disabilities Act and other civil rights and diversity policies and programs.
+- Supporting the implementation of equal opportunity and affirmative action programs, policies and procedures on harassment, programs related to the Americans With Disabilities Act and other civil rights and diversity policies and programs.

 - Strengthening of a positive relationship on civil rights matters between Rush and government entities or civic and professional organizations.

 In carrying out its responsibilities, some of which are noted below, the Office for Equal Opportunity works closely with Human Resources, the university provost and college deans, and other Medical Center officers and departments.

 For over three decades, the Rush approach to equal opportunity and diversity has not wavered.
 It is that equal opportunity and diversity in employment, education and the delivery of health care are essential and must be furthered.
 This is a continuation of a policy that emanated from the hospital charters of 1865 and 1883 and the documents governing the establishment of Rush University in 1972.